 From 2006 through 2012, the case focused largely on Weatherford's questioning of defense witnesses.
 In 2013, the defendants began substantive questioning of Weatherford and its witnesses.
-Discovery is ongoing and expected to last through 2015.
+Discovery is ongoing and expected to last through 2014.

 Due to ongoing discovery, and the limited information available related to any claimed damages, we cannot reasonably estimate potential loss at this time.
 The Company believes Weatherford's claims are without merit and intends to defend against them vigorously.
-In 2014, the Company divested its PCP business to Europump, which Halliburton Corporation subsequently purchased.